liangcheng-yu/hyperlight/README.md

 _Hyperlight_ is a lightweight Hypervisor Sandbox.
 Its purpose is to enable applications to safely run untrusted or third party code within a HyperVisor Partition with very low latency/overhead.

-This initial release is designed to be used in a dotnet application, future versions will be made available for other languages and frameworks.
+This initial release is designed to be used in a dotnet application, future versions will be made available for other languages and frameworks, we are currently porting the majority of Hyperlight to Rust with the aim of creating a Rust API and a C API that can be used for other languages/frameworks, the existing dotnet version will be retargetted to use this API.

-Hyperlight currently supports running applications using either the [Windows Hypervisor Platform](https://docs.microsoft.com/en-us/virtualization/api/#windows-hypervisor-platform) on Windows or [KVM](https://www.linux-kvm.org/page/Main_Page) on Linux.
+Hyperlight currently supports running applications using either the [Windows Hypervisor Platform](https://docs.microsoft.com/en-us/virtualization/api/#windows-hypervisor-platform) on Windows and either [KVM](https://www.linux-kvm.org/page/Main_Page) or mshv on Linux.

 >WARNING: This is experimental code.
 It is not considered production-grade by its developers, neither is it "supported" software.